Plans & PricingSignup for Free

 Why Was the Data Lakehouse Invented?

 Traditional data lakes offer flexibility and scalability but lack strong data governance, consistency, and query performance.
-Warehouses, on the other hand, provide speed and structure but are limited in handling diverse data types and big data scale.
+Data warehouses, on the other hand, provide speed and structure but are limited in handling diverse data types and big data scale.

 A data lakehouse bridges these gaps by introducing features like: